-Katie Holmes Contract And Payment To Marry Cruise Cruise,What’s The Real Story?
+Katie Holmes Contract And Payment To Marry Cruise Cruise, What’s The Real Story?

 “The fact that Holmes went for sole custody seems to again indicate that she didn’t sign a marriage contract or was paid for the marriage.
 If she had, it’d seem unlikely that part of the contract wouldn’t have included guaranteed custody or shared custody for any kids they had (though again, that’s just pure conjecture on my part).”

 More speculation about this mysterious contract cropped up since Katie Holmes and Jamie Foxx began to be a rumored couple.
-Ongoing rumors about secretive engagements and pregnancies hit headlines in the tabloids and news sites, yet neither star fessed up to any romance and merely have said they are friends.
+Ongoing rumors about secretive engagements and pregnancies hit the headlines in the tabloids and news sites, yet neither star fessed up to any romance and merely have said they are friends.
 This did not keep supposed sources from claiming that the secrecy was all due to the “contract” between Tom and Katie which says that Holmes isn’t allowed to date until a given period passes from the time the divorce was finalized.

 Katie Holmes SHAAAAADES absentee father Tom Cruise https://t.co/jCOlormuxU